hywork-br/FlavAI/docs/setup.md

 ### Review Options

-FlavAI supports a bunch of setup options.
-This is a work in progress so check out the code [here](https://github.com/mattzcarey/FlavAI/blob/main/src/args.ts) for the latest options.
+Shippie supports a bunch of setup options.
+This is a work in progress so check out the code [here](https://github.com/mattzcarey/shippie/blob/main/src/args.ts) for the latest options.

 - Review Language - The language you want to review the code in.
 - Platform - The platform you are using eg. github, gitlab, azure devops, local.